YuChuang1205/SIRST-dataset-MLCL-Net-version/README.md

 #### The production of this dataset is based on the original SIRST dataset.
 The original SIRST dataset is available via [[link](https://github.com/YimianDai/sirst)].

 #### We unified the data set for easy and rigorous experimental comparison.
 The test set is allocated to 96 samples, which corresponds to the test images of ALCNet demo [[link](https://github.com/YimianDai/open-alcnet/tree/master/results/pred)].
-In the above prepared dataset, the images are uniformly resized to 512×512 pixels.
+In our prepared dataset, the images are uniformly resized to 512×512 pixels.
 The "mask" only contains two values(0 and 255).

 #### The prepared datasets above can help you start experiments quickly and make comparisons more convenient.